JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 By default packer will bundle the files for production, this can be managed with the functions `packer::bundle_dev()` and `packer::bundle_prod()`.

-Once the JavaScript bundled, we can install or load the package with `devtools::load_all`, and use the example that was created for us to test the input.
+Once the JavaScript is bundled, we can install or load the package with `devtools::load_all` and use the example that was created for us to test the input.

 ```r
 library(shiny)